gradual-verification/ai-for-verification/rep-package/analysis/qualitative_analysis.md

 Here we show the coding for Precondition&postcondition, and the one for source code is similar.

-- Preserved: For all functions, the intention of the function expressed in precondition&postcondition in the output is equivalent to the intention of the function expressed in the precondition&postcondition or natural language comment in the input.
+- Preserved: For all functions, the precondition&postcondition or natural language comment in the output file that specify the intented behavior of function is equivalent to the corresponding parts (i.e., precondition&postcondition or natural language comment in the output file that specify the intented behavior) in the input.
-- (only) Strengthened: (Other than the case of preserved) There exists some function, the intention of the function expressed in precondition&postcondition in the output implies the intention of the function expressed in the precondition&postcondition or natural language comment in the input.
+- (only) Strengthened: (Other than the case of preserved) There exists some function, the precondition&postcondition or natural language comment in the output file that specify the intented behavior of function implies the corresponding parts in the input.
-- (only) Weakened: (Other than the case of preserved and strengthened) There exists some function, the intention of the function expressed in precondition&postcondition in the output is implied by the intention of the function expressed in the precondition&postcondition or natural language comment in the input.
+- (only) Weakened: (Other than the case of preserved and strengthened) There exists some function, the precondition&postcondition or natural language comment in the output file that specify the intented behavior of function is implied by the corresponding parts in the input.
-- Other cases: Not defined
+- Other cases: The rest of cases

 ## Error code

-We divide the errors based on their relevance to the process of proving a program"s correctness against a specification.
+We divide the errors based on their relevance to the process of proving a program's correctness against a specification.
 Specifically, they are divided into compilation errors (unrelated to formal verification process) and verification errors (related to proving).

 ### Compilation Error